AndersDeath/diary2/000-current.md

 2. Made a prototype of camera component
 3. Walked a lot around my house.
 4. The local photographer taken a photo for Green Card
+5. Ksusha helped me and applyed for Green Card lottery